-Although the new Rules entirely replace the old Rules, many of the concepts remain familiar.
-The Rules continue to provide for church electoral rolls, annual meetings, PCCs, deanery synods and diocesan synods, and the House of Laity of the General Synod.
+New Church Representation Rules came into operation in 2020.
+Although they entirely replaced the previous Rules, many of the concepts remain familiar.
+The Rules continue to provide for church electoral rolls, annual meetings, parochial church councils, deanery synods and diocesan synods, and the House of Laity of the General Synod.
 But there are significant changes to the way in which the Rules are presented and to their substance.

-The new Rules have been completely redrafted and are a great deal easier to understand.
-They are no longer characterised by over-long sentences; provisions are broken down into more easily digestible parts.
-Secondly, all the provisions relating to parish governance are now in a self-contained Part of the Rules (Part 9).
-This should make navigation around the Rules easier.
+The new Rules were completely redrafted so that they were easier to understand.
+They are no longer characterised by over-long sentences; provisions were broken down into more easily digestible parts.
+The provisions relating to parish governance are set out in a self-contained Part of the Rules (Part 9).
+This has made navigation around the rules easier.

-In terms of substance, one of the most significant reforms is provided for in Part 2 of the new Rules.
-The default position is that the model Rules for parish governance set out in Part 9 apply to each parish.
+One of the most significant reforms was provided for in Part 2 of the new Rules.
+The default position is now that the model rules for parish governance set out in Part 9 apply to each parish.
 But the annual meeting of any parish can make a scheme to amend, supplement or replace the model rules.
-This will make it possible for a parish to make governance arrangements that are best suited to the mission and life of the Church in that parish.
-A small number of essential provisions will be mandatory; and a scheme making Rules for a parish will have to be approved by the bishop’s council who must be satisfied, among other things, that the scheme makes due provision for the representation of the laity, and that it ensures the effective governance of the parish.
+This makes it possible for a parish to make governance arrangements that are best suited to the mission and life of the church in that parish.
+A small number of essential provisions are mandatory; and a scheme making rules for a parish has to be approved by the bishop’s council who must be satisfied, among other things, that the scheme makes due provision for the representation of the laity, and that it ensures the effective governance of the parish.

-Another major reform is the provision for joint councils in Section C of Part 9.
-Under the new Rules, joint councils can replace the individual PCCs.
-Where that happens the number of local bodies – and the number of meetings – will be reduced, in some cases very significantly, and should result in a significant reduction in the administrative burdens imposed on clergy and laity.
+Another major reform was the provision for joint councils in section C of Part 9.
+Under the new Rules, joint councils can now replace the individual PCCs.
+Where that happens the number of local bodies – and the number of meetings – is reduced and should result in a significant reduction in the administrative burdens imposed on clergy and laity.

-In addition, various provisions of the current Rules that were thought to be unnecessary or unduly burdensome have been pruned away, anomalies have been addressed, and doubts as to meaning have been removed.
-The Rules are designed to be compliant with recent data protection legislation; they provide for electronic communication, for better representation of mission initiatives in the Church’s structures; they enable PCCs to do business by correspondence; and they provide that lay people must form a majority of a PCC.
+The new Rules were designed to be compliant with recent data protection legislation; they now provide for electronic communication, for better representation of mission initiatives in the Church’s structures; they enable parochial church councils to do business by correspondence; and they provide that lay people must form a majority of a parochial church council.

 Basic outline of the new Rules